-"I wonder how it will be with McGonagall as Headmistress," Ginny mused absently.
+"I wonder how it'll be with McGonagall as Headmistress," Ginny mused absently.
 Her head was resting on Harry's shoulder possessively.

-The two had come together like the crashing of waves against rock following the final battle.
-It had been intense, their devotion to one another.
-It was sometimes difficult to witness.
-Hermione uncomfortably thought how different it had been with her and Ron.
+Following the final battle, the two had come together with the intensity of lightning ripping through the night sky.
+Their fierce devotion to one another was sometimes difficult to witness.
+Hermione uncomfortably thought how different it had been from her and Ron…

-Without the threat of Voldemort looming in the distance, it seemed that she and Ron were no longer compelled to be glued at the hip.
-They'd drifted apart slowly, like the tide going out.
-Finally, the previous day, before the start of term, they'd agreed to remain friends only.
-No hard feelings, nothing lost; Hermione was relieved.
+Without the threat of Voldemort looming in the distance, it seemed she and Ron were no longer compelled to be glued at the hip.
+They had drifted apart slowly, like the tide going out.
+Despite that such a thing had been perfectly obvious to both of them, it had only been on the previous day, right before the start of term, that they agreed to remain friends only.
+There were no hard feelings, nothing lost.
+Hermione's relief was palpable, even now.

-The carriage came to a stop in front of the castle and Hermione felt excitement began to bubble up within her.
+As the carriage came to a stop in front of the castle, she felt excitement begin to bubble up within her.

 "D'you suppose it's all fixed up?"
 Ron wondered, goggling at the castle, which looked much the same as it always had.

-"Guess we'll find out soon enough," Ginny answered him, taking Harry's hand in hers as the foursome walked up to the enormous front doors of the school with the other returning students.
+"Guess we'll find out soon enough," Ginny answered.
+She took Harry's hand in hers as the foursome walked up to the enormous front doors of the school with the other returning students.

 "Look, there's Gryffindor Tower!"
 Hermione pointed, indicating the familiar structure protruding from the seventh floor in the distance.
-A warm light was glowing from the windows in welcome.
-She felt tears well up in her eyes; she had worried she'd never be back.
+A warm light was glowing from the windows in welcome and she felt tears well up in her eyes.
+She had worried she would never be back.

 "Harry, look," Ginny said quietly, interrupting Ron's complaint.
-She nodded in the far direction where they'd come from the carriages.
+She nodded toward where some of the other students were still disembarking from the carriages.
 "Malfoy."

-"Hey Harry!
-Ron, Hermione, Ginny…" Neville said breathlessly, catching up to them.
+"Hey, Harry!
+Ron, Hermione, Ginny…" Neville greeted breathlessly, catching up to them.